Many of us make fitness goals with the best of intentions but somewhere along the way we can lose sight of them.

 So, walk or cycle with your family to school instead of taking them in the car.
 Sign them up for classes at your local leisure center and either join in with what they are doing or take part in another type of fitness class at the same time.
 And have fun with your family.
 Play physical games in the garden or at the park.
 Go for walks and bike rides with one another, and perhaps take up an active family hobby together.
 You will be doing much to support their health needs if you do, and you will also be making time to reconnect with some of your fitness goals.

 If you have given up on fitness because you have failed to meet your goals, it might be that you need the support of a professional.
-With 1:1 or group coaching, you will have somebody on your side to help you reach and smash your goals.
-They will motivate you when you need encouragement to keep going, and they will be there to celebrate your successes.
+For 1:1 or group coaching, or other advice related to your overall levels of fitness, find somebody who can help you succeed in your targets.

 As we suggested earlier, one reason why people give up on exercise is boredom.
 When exercise becomes too much of a routine, it is easy for them to quit before reaching the goals they have set themselves.
 If this is something you relate to, consider what you might do to move out of your routine.